apache-superset/superset-ui/packages/superset-ui-demo/README.md

 #### Run storybook

-To view the storybook locally, you should first run `npm install && npm run bootstrap` in the `@superset-ui` monorepo root directory, which will install all dependencies for this package and sym-link any `@superset-ui` packages to your local system.
+To view the storybook locally, you should first run `npm ci && npm run bootstrap` in the `@superset-ui` monorepo root directory, which will install all dependencies for this package and sym-link any `@superset-ui` packages to your local system.